-You also get to share a house with friends which means living in a harmonious bubble of happy human habitation.
+You also get to share a house with friends, which means living in a harmonious bubble of happy human habitation.
 Or does it?

-Sharing a house can make you feel part of something great but there can be tensions, especially for students under pressure from exams, tight budgets and busy schedules.
+Sharing a house can make you feel part of something great, but there can be tensions, especially for students under pressure from exams, tight budgets and busy schedules.

 Keep everyone in the loop about what’s going on in the house via a WhatsApp group chat.
-BUT make sure the chat never strays into moaning about your housemates!
+BUT make sure the conversation never strays into moaning about your housemates!

 We all live by our own internal rules but be aware of how these impact on others.
 Background music to one person might feel like blaring music to someone else.

 Have an upfront conversation about how household bills are going to be split and managed.

 Designate someone to be responsible for collecting the money and paying the bills, which could be one keen and organised person, or it could be split.

 Huddle is a great service that combines all the household bills into one manageable payment, split evenly between all the household members.
 Alternatively, keep track of who owes what via a Google spreadsheet or app such as Splitwise, which can send out a diplomatic message saying who owes what.